 So, while strides have been made between individual countries, incorporating the entire region in overall financial reform is vital to enabling interoperable capital flows within the region.
 These efforts can also establish Latin America as a united force in the global economy, build investor confidence and allow for expansion into new markets.

 Ripple’s New Value report found that 87% of respondents at financial institutions in Latin America believe blockchain will have a massive or significant impact on business in the next 5 years.
 The region is clearly keen to see results, and exploration and adoption of new fintech solutions is a profitable next step toward streamlining and advancing this fractured system.

 The legacy payment rails that enable cross-border treasury flows have continued to stymie growth for the majority of financial players in this region, especially SMEs.
-While larger financial institutions have the capital advantages to invest in research and development projects like technology innovation, SMEs have the opportunity to leverage the technical and financial expertise as well as affordable lines of credit provided by fintech companies, allowing businesses of all sizes to integrate these solutions into their operations.
+While larger financial institutions have the capital advantages to invest in research and development projects like technology innovation, SMEs have the opportunity to leverage the technical and financial expertise provided by fintech companies, allowing businesses of all sizes to integrate these solutions into their operations.

-Ripple’s crypto-enabled payments solution provides businesses the opportunity to send money across borders without the need for pre-funding destination accounts.
-Simple, inexpensive, real-time transactions provide efficiency and transparency to focus on maximizing the value of resources and scaling businesses big and small.
+Ripple’s crypto-enabled payments solution provides businesses the opportunity to send money across borders and reduce the need to pre-fund destination accounts.
+Simple, affordable, real-time transactions provide efficiency and transparency to focus on maximizing the value of resources and scaling businesses big and small.